ademarre/binary-to-text-php/README.md

 [rfc4648base64url]: http://tools.ietf.org/html/rfc4648#page-7 "Modified Base64 for URLs"

-Native functions are a little more cumbersome when every position in the alphabet has changed:
+Native functions get slightly more cumbersome when every position in the alphabet has changed, as seen in this example of [decoding a Bcrypt hash][bmcf]:
 ```php
 // Decode the salt and digest from a Bcrypt hash